George Frederick Ives: Early life

 George Ives was born in Brighton, England on November 17, 1881.
 The family worked for the Tidmarsh family.
 He worked in his father's workshop in Bristol until 1899.
 That December, Ives was eager to enlist after hearing that the British had been defeated at Colenso and Magersfontein.
-Ives served as a Private in the 2nd Volunteer Battalion, Bristol Engineers from 1900 to 1901.
+Ives served in England as a Private in the 2nd Volunteer Battalion, Bristol Engineers from 1900 to 1901.

 Boer War

 In the Boer War, George Ives fought with the Imperial Yeomanry of the British Army in South Africa.
 On January 30, 1901, Ives attested for service as a Trooper, number 21198, with the 1st (Wiltshire) Company, 1st Battalion, Imperial Yeomanry.
-His height was 5'6, his eyes dark blue, hair black, and trade listed as a grocer.
+His height was 5'6", his eyes dark blue, hair black, and trade listed as a grocer.
 He trained in England until the end of February, when he proceeded to South Africa.

-Ives served in South Africa from March 1st, 1901 to August 27, 1902, fighting on patrols in the Transvaal, Orange Free State, and the Cape Colony.
+Ives served in South Africa from March 1, 1901 to August 27, 1902, fighting on patrols in the Transvaal, Orange Free State, and the Cape Colony.
 In an interview many years later, Ives described these patrols: